primer/octicons/README.md

 #### `octicons.alert.symbol`

-Returns the string of the symbol name
+Returns the string of the symbol name, same as the key for that icon.

 ```js
 octicons.x.symbol